PrestaShop/ADR/0018-horizontal-migration.md

 To accelerate the phasing-out of legacy subsystems, the migration strategy should be changed: instead of migrating whole pages one by one, we should change the scope as to migrate whole system layers of whole Back office, across all pages.
 Once a layer has been finished, all obsolete subsystems linked to that layer can be removed, and migration can move on to the next layer.

-The project is divided into the following stages, each covering a whole layer:
+This project is divided into the following stages, each covering a whole layer:

 1. Controller layer
 2. View layer
 3. Form layer
 4. CQRS layer

 We call this strategy "horizontal migration", as oppposed to our previous strategy, referred to "vertical migration".
+The end result is the same: full migration to Symfony.
+It's the path to get there that changes.

-### Migrate the first stage "Controller layer"
+### First stage: migrate the "Controller layer"

-The first stage consists in migrating the Controller Layer to Symfony while keeping most of the original behavior.
-This includes the use of legacy components like HelperList, HelperForm, and other helpers.
+The first stage consists in migrating the Controller Layer to Symfony (based on FrameworkBundleAdminControllers, services, sf router, and action-methods), but keeping most of the original behavior as it is, within the controller itself.
+This includes maintaining the Smarty template engine as well as closely related legacy components like HelperList, HelperForm, and others.

-This also means maintaining the Smarty template engine as it is used in legacy controllers and closely related to legacy helpers.

-#### AdminController

 A new namespace `Bridge` will be created within the PrestaShopBundle to contain intermediary code that will be removed as the migration progresses.
+For example, temporary traits will be added into horizontally migrated Syfony controllers, enabling any necessary legacy features which do not belong in a fully migrated Symfony controller (like Smarty support).
+These traits are meant to be removed when the features will no longer be required.

 The `LegacyControllerBridgeInterface` replaces the controller that is present in Context, providing methods needed by modules but that don't belong in Symfony controllers, including: